 9. Download a productivity-related app.

 There are a lot of apps out there that can help you manage your to-do lists and increase your productivity.
 Some apps are timers that help you use the Pomodoro method (see tip #6 above).
 Others manage your to-do lists and send you reminders to keep you on track.
+This is another interesting and fun step on how to stop being lazy.

 Some apps help you gamify your tasks, which is a fun way to manage boring, tedious, or repetitive tasks.
 These apps have you input your to-do list and give you in-game rewards when you complete tasks.